When the ramp of the small

 turned around and eradicated an entire Ewok village.

-It was almost midnight by the time they had finished the second course
+It was almost midnight by the time they had finished the second

 of dessert.
 Vara and Toli shooed their own children to their beds.